joef551/camel-cql/readme.md

 The response message (Camel out message), which results from a SELECT query, is returned to the calling application as a List of Maps, where each `Map<String, Object>` represents a row in the result set returned by Cassandra.

 So through a single CQL endpoint, you can invoke any of the CQL statements that are assigned to its corresponding Client.
-This, therefore, precludes the endpoint from getting nailed to any one particular CQL statement for it is the method and input parameters that decide which CQL statement will be used.
+This, therefore, precludes the endpoint from getting nailed to any one particular CQL statement for it is the method and input parameters that dictate which CQL statement will be used.
 Here's a snippet of XML that defines a client bean called "user".

 ```xml
 <!-- A Client bean called user and its injected CQL statements -->